nextcloud/integration_swp/README.md

 ### Unified style

+Override the header menu background color to white and  the page background color to gray (independently from the accent color set in theming admin settings).
+This is enabled by default:

+	occ config:app:set integration_swp override-header-color --value="1"

-Set the main content style to square corners and remove the margins:
+Set the main content style to square corners and remove the margins.
+This is enabled by default:

 	occ config:app:set integration_swp square-corners --value="1"